-Michael D. Harris, ICD.D (Chair) - Michael Harris, ICD.D, is a senior business advisor with the law firm of Fasken Martineau DuMoulin LLP in Toronto, and the President of his own consulting firm, Steane Consulting Ltd., and, in this capacity, acts as a consultant to various Canadian companies.
+Michael D. Harris, ICD.D (Chair) - Mr. Harris, is a senior business advisor with the law firm of Fasken Martineau DuMoulin LLP in Toronto, and the President of his own consulting firm, Steane Consulting Ltd., and, in this capacity, acts as a consultant to various Canadian companies.
 Before joining Fasken Martineau in September 2013, he was a senior business advisor with the law firm of Cassels Brock & Blackwell in Toronto from March 2010 and before that a senior business advisor with the law firm of Goodmans LLP in Toronto.
 Mr. Harris was born in Toronto in 1945 and was raised in Callander and North Bay, Ontario.
 Before his election to the Ontario Legislature in 1981, Mike Harris was a schoolteacher, a school board trustee and chair and an entrepreneur in the Nipissing area.
 On June 8, 1995, Mr. Harris became the 22nd Premier of Ontario following a landslide election victory.
 In 1999, he was re-elected - making him the first Ontario Premier in over 30 years to form a second consecutive majority government.

-In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Luminato Festival and the Manning Centre for Building Democracy.
-He is the Honorary Chair of the North Bay District Hospital Campaign and the Nipissing University and Canadore College Capital Campaign.
+In addition to sitting on several boards of Canadian corporations, he also serves as a director of the Manning Centre for Building Democracy.
+He has served as the Honorary Chair of the North Bay District Hospital Campaign and the Nipissing University and Canadore College Capital Campaign.
 Mr. Harris is also a Senior Fellow of the Fraser Institute.
 He has received his ICD.D certification from the Institute of Corporate Directors.

-In addition to Canaccord Genuity Group Inc., Mr. Harris is a director of the following public companies: Chartwell Retirement Residences (Chair), FirstService Corporation, and Routel Inc. (Chair).
+In addition to Canaccord Genuity Group Inc., Mr. Harris is a director of the following public companies: Chartwell Retirement Residences (Chair), Colliers International Group Inc. (CIGI) and Routel Inc. (Chair).

 Charles N. Bralver - Charles N. Bralver is a financial services executive with over thirty years of capital markets experience.
 For more than 23 years - from 1984 to 2007 - Mr. Bralver was a founder and Vice Chairman of management consultancy Oliver, Wyman & Co. where he specialized in strategy, risk and operational work for leading investment banks, asset managers, exchanges and other market utilities.
-He continues to serve as a member of the senior advisory board of Oliver Wyman.
-Mr. Bralver served as Senior Associate Dean for International

-Business and Finance at the Fletcher School of Law and Diplomacy from 2007 to 2010, from 2007 to 2009 as a strategic advisor to Warburg Pincus LLC.
-Mr. Bralver serves as a director of the Company, as a director and member of the risk committee of NewStar Financial, Inc. and on the Board of Visitors of the Fletcher School.
+He continues to serve as a member of the senior advisory board of Oliver Wyman and is also a Senior Advisor to the hedge fund Silverpoint Capital.
+Mr. Bralver served as Senior Associate Dean for International Business and Finance at the Fletcher School of Law and Diplomacy from 2007 to 2010, from 2007 to 2009 as a strategic advisor to Warburg Pincus LLC.
+Mr. Bralver serves as a director of the Company, as a director and member of the risk committees of NewStar Financial, Inc. and the Cooperative Bank-UK, and on the Board of Visitors of the Fletcher School.
 Mr. Bralver started his career at Booz Allen Hamilton.
 He is a US citizen and a graduate of the Fletcher School of Law and Diplomacy and Dartmouth College.